BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 | `CompanyService.js`      | Company lookups, paginated salary records by company               |
 | `SalaryRecordService.js` | All salary record CRUD, filter delegation, error mapping           |

-**Analogy:** The service is the kitchen — it does the actual work based on the waiter's order.
+**Analogy:** The service is the kitchen, it does the actual work based on the waiter's order.
 It decides what to cook, how to prepare it, and what to do if an ingredient is missing.

 ---